For Producers: How To Know If Your Project Can Make Money From Product Placement

 4. Does It Have Distribution?

 While this can be a hard one to be able to share prior to shooting, there are ways you can help explain how your production will be distributed.
-Brands are traditionally looking for some guarantee of impressions for providing you not only with fee paid integrations, but also for product that is loaned or gifted to the production.
-No one wants to send product out that has a hard cost, invest their brand's time in the logistics of getting that product out, to only find out that no one will ever even see the property.
+Brands are traditionally looking for some guarantee of impressions for providing you not only with fee-paid integrations but also for products that are loaned or gifted to the production.
+No one wants to send a product out that has a hard cost, and invest their brand's time in the logistics of getting that product out, to only find out that no one will ever even see the property.

 Creative Ideas And Resources Pay Off

 Even a project that lacks one of the three elements can still be a successful project when creative ideas and resources are utilized.
-Think of social media call outs during production, exclusive behind the scenes footage available for brands to stream on their YouTube channel, meet and greets with their executives and your cast, premiere party sponsorships that would lend opportunities for PR.
+Think of social media callouts during production, exclusive behind-the-scenes footage available for brands to stream on their YouTube channel, meet and greets with their executives and your cast, and premiere party sponsorships that would lend opportunities for PR.
 The possibilities are endless.
-Keep your mind open, be willing to strategize, and you will be much more likely to entice brand partnerships.
+Keep your mind open, and be willing to strategize, and you will be much more likely to entice brand partnerships.

 So How Can A Brand Best Partner?